ghc-proposals/ghc-proposals/README.rst

    decides whether the proposal ought to be accepted or rejected or returned for revision.

--  If the shephard thinks the proposal ought to be rejected, they post their justifications on the GitHub thread, and invite the authors to respond with a rebuttal and/or refine the proposal.
+-  If the shepherd thinks the proposal ought to be rejected, they post their justifications on the GitHub thread, and invite the authors to respond with a rebuttal and/or refine the proposal.
 This continues until either